markusschaeffer/diploma-thesis/README.md

 - Scalability: measured as the changes in throughput and latency when increasing number and size of nodes

 ## Scenarios
-- Simple transfer of ETH between two smart contracts
+- Account (transfer of ETH between two smart contracts)
-- Voting (ballot.sol)
+- Voting (modified ballot.sol)

 # Architecture